ipodao/alldoc/Android/Official/APIGuides/Resource-Resource.Type.md

 	- `clip_vertical` Additional option that can be set to have the top and/or bottom edges of the child clipped to its container's bounds.
 The clip is based on the vertical gravity: a top gravity clips the bottom edge, a bottom gravity clips the top edge, and neither clips both edges.
 	- `clip_horizontal` Additional option that can be set to have the left and/or right edges of the child clipped to its container's bounds.
 The clip is based on the horizontal gravity: a left gravity clips the right edge, a right gravity clips the left edge, and neither clips both edges.
 - `android:mipMap` 布尔。Enables or disables the mipmap hint.
 See `setHasMipMap()` for more information. 默认false。
 - `android:tileMode` Defines the tile mode.
-When the tile mode is enabled, the bitmap is repeated.
-Gravity is ignored when the tile mode is enabled. 取值：
+When the tile mode is enabled, the bitmap is repeated. 启用tile模式后Gravity会被忽略。取值：
 	- `disabled` **默认值**。不要铺满。
 	- `clamp` Replicates the *edge color* if the shader draws outside of its original bounds
 	- `repeat` Repeats the shader's image horizontally and vertically.